Sean Waltman: X-Factor; nWo reunion (2001–2002)

-After returning from his neck injury in February 2001, X-Pac briefly feuded with Chris Jericho over the WWF Intercontinental Championship, culminating in a fatal four-way match with Chris Benoit and Eddie Guerrero at No Way Out in February, which Jericho won to retain the title.

-In February, X-Pac formed a new stable called X-Factor with Justin Credible and Albert.
-During this time, he usually teamed with Credible, but also appeared in singles matches.
-He won the WWF Light Heavyweight Championship from Jeff Hardy on June 25, then won the WCW Cruiserweight Championship for the second time in his career when he defeated Billy Kidman on July 30.
-Despite the reign occurring during the WCW Invasion angle, where the WWF side was mostly portrayed as faces, the fans were vocal in their disapproval of Waltman during his reign.
-This fan disapproval, later known as "X-Pac heat", was acknowledged on-screen by both Alliance member Billy Kidman and, later by WWF member Edge.
+After returning from his neck injury in February 2001, X-Pac failed to win Jericho's WWF Intercontinental Championship in a fatal four-way match with Chris Benoit and Eddie Guerrero on February 25 at No Way Out.
+X-Pac formed a new stable called X-Factor with Justin Credible and Albert, defeating the Dudley Boyz on April 29 at Backlash.
+At King of the Ring on June 24, X-Pac failed to win the WWF Light Heavyweight Championship from Jeff Hardy, but won the title in a rematch the next night on Raw.
+He won his second WCW Cruiserweight Championship by defeating Billy Kidman on July 30.
+Despite the reign occurring during the WCW Invasion angle, where the WWF side was mostly portrayed as faces, the fans were vocal in their disapproval of Waltman during his reign; this was known as "X-Pac heat".
+When Credible joined the ECW/WCW Alliance, X-Factor broke up.
+At SummerSlam on August 19, X-Pac defeated Tajiri to win his second Light Heavyweight Championship, but lost the Cruiserweight Championship to Kidman on the October 11 episode of SmackDown!.
+After this, he took time off to recover from another injury, and the WWF Light Heavyweight Championship was abandoned upon his return to television in March 2002.

-When Credible joined the ECW/WCW Alliance X-Factor broke up.
-At SummerSlam, X-Pac defeated Tajiri to win the WWF Light Heavyweight Championship for the second time while WCW Cruiserweight Champion at the same time.
-X-Pac then feuded with Kidman and Tajiri.
-After losing the WCW Cruiserweight title to Kidman, he took time off for another injury.
-The WWF Light Heavyweight Championship was abandoned upon his return to television, though he defended it at several house shows shortly prior.
-Hall, Nash and Hogan returned to the WWF in 2002 as the New World Order, brought in by Vince McMahon.
+Hall, Nash and Hogan returned to the WWF in 2002 as the New World Order (nWo), brought in by Vince McMahon.
 Hogan was kicked from the group after losing to The Rock at WrestleMania X8.
-X-Pac, who had been out with an injury, returned on the March 21 episode of SmackDown!, rejoined the nWo and attacked Hogan.
+X-Pac returned on the March 21 episode of SmackDown!, rejoined the nWo and attacked Hogan.
 He said he had been waiting four years to do so, because Hogan shot on WCW Thunder after Waltman's firing, saying he could not "cut the mustard".
 The storyline was dropped after the first WWF draft, when the nWo went to Raw and Hogan to SmackDown!.
-During the nWo's feud with Booker T and Goldust a botched spinebuster injured him and kept him from participating in the feud.
-On the July 8, 2002 episode of Raw, Waltman wrestled in his last WWE match, a ten-man tag.
+On the July 8 episode of Raw, X-Pac wrestled in a ten-man tag team match, which marked his last WWE match.
 This match was also the end of the nWo angle, as Nash tore his quadriceps, and Vince McMahon disbanded the group a week later.
-At SummerSlam, Raw commentator Jim Ross announced WWE and Waltman had parted ways.
+In August, Raw commentator Jim Ross announced WWE and Waltman had parted ways.